riffomonas/generalR/12_session.md

 <img src="assets/images/12_session//unnamed-chunk-29-1.png" title="plot of chunk unnamed-chunk-29" alt="plot of chunk unnamed-chunk-29" width="504" />
 </div>

 2\.
-Generate a slop plot showing the differences in gender representation among graduates awarded bachelors and doctorate degrees using the data from the "Doctoral/Research Universities--Intensive" Carnegie category data.
+Generate a slope plot showing the differences in gender representation among graduates awarded bachelors and doctorate degrees using the data from the "Doctoral/Research Universities--Intensive" Carnegie category data.
 What is the average difference in representation by degree?

 <input type="button" class="hideshow">
 <div markdown="1" style="display:none;">